Discover the North Coast/ Khutzeymateen

 Khutzeymateen is a native Tsimshian word meaning ‘a confined space for salmon and bears’, a suitable description - as you will soon see.
 "Khutzeymateen" is spelled "K’tzim-a-Deen" by the local Tshimshian.

-We voyage along the Inlet's winding shores and expect some wonderful bear viewing in the new Khutzeymateen Conservancy.
+We voyage along the Inlet's winding shores and expect some wonderful bear viewing in the Khutzeymateen Conservancy and the remote grizzly sanctuary.
 We look forward to exploring the outer islands, watching Steller sea lions on the hunt and at play.
-While ashore, we walk along rugged beaches and take the time for hikes to see bog flowers.
+While ashore, we walk along rugged beaches and take the time for hikes to explore a hanging bog to discover its varied vegetation.
 Each day, we enjoy our time for incredible sea kayaking among rock studded anchorages.

 Fortunately for the bears of the Khutzeymateen, they are protected, as the headwaters of the Inlet are Canada’s only Grizzly Bear Sanctuary.
 Covering an area of 45,000 hectares, scientists estimate there are about 50 grizzlies protected by the no-hunting restrictions of the sanctuary.
 The protected area has recently been expanded to include the entire Inlet as the Khutzeymateen Conservancy.
-Although Bluewater voyages leave the Sanctuary to the bears, there are acres of untouched wilderness for us to explore!
+Only a select number of Operators are permitted to access the Sanctuary located at the Inlet's estuary providing a very intimate bear viewing experience.

 Dall’s porpoise are another marine mammal we may encounter.
 These porpoise are the fastest whales in our ocean and they will often come over “bow ride” while we are underway.
 Steller sea lions can be found hauled out along the rocky shores.
 Males can weigh up to 2000 lbs.
 Stellers have been placed on the endangered species list in western Alaska, and scientists are only now learning why the population is declining so fast.